BDC Hamburger Icon

 Face-to-face interaction is especially crucial for cross-border or remote teams where employees spend most of their time separate from their team members.
 While there are ways to ensure that your cross-cultural team can work efficiently even when they’re located in different parts of the world, nothing beats some face time.

-Real-life interaction provides nuances such as tone of voice, eye contact and body language, making communication easier.
+Real-life interaction provides nuances, such as tone of voice, eye contact and body language, making communication easier.
 Plus, it’s helpful to see the person you’ve been communicating with via email is an actual person.
-If in-person meetings are impossible, try occasional online video calls on Zoom or GoToMeeting.
+If in-person meetings are impossible, try occasional online meetings on Zoom or GoToMeeting.

 If you have more time or budget, consider organizing a team-building session or retreat.
 Having a shared experience helps to connect people.
 Moreover, you can use the review section of the activities to gather feedback on how communication can be improved, better cooperation can be harnessed or if cultural differences affected how the activity played out.